ScryEngineering/scrygroup.com/content/services/machine-learning.md

 ---
 name: "Machine learning"
-callToActionText: "Looking to see how machine learning can help your organization unlock new efficiencies and product possibilities?
-We would be happy to talk about how machine learning could be utilized in your organization"
+callToActionText: "Wondering how machine learning can help you unlock new efficiencies and potential products?
+Get in touch today."
 ---

 Wouldn't it be great if you didn't have to spend late nights combing through spreadsheets of mind-numbing data to pull insights for that quarterly meeting or annual report?
 What if you had a machine do it for you?